RichardKnop/puppet/README.md

 Then you can either:

-1. set up a fully qualified domain name
+1. Set up a fully qualified domain name
 2. Or edit the certname in puppet.conf

 Setting Up Fully Qualified Domain Name